VaxPol Lab

 Work with us

 Prospective researchers interested in researching vaccination policy, especially from a political science, public policy or social science perspective can join existing projects or craft their own with input from supervisors.
 Prospective researchers must be willing to complete a PhD by publication.
-If you’d like to get involved, contact Dr Katie Attwell on the details below.
+If you’d like to get involved, contact Associate Professor Katie Attwell on the details below.

 Contact